Chapter 6: Graphs and Trees

 Undirected and Directed

-Undirected graph: The edges of a graph are assumed to be unordered pairs of nodes.
-Sometimes we say undirected graph to emphasize this point.
-In an undirected graph, we write edges using curly braces to denote unordered paris.
-For example, an undirected edge {2,3} from vertex 2 to vertex 3 is the same thing as an undirected edge {3,2} from vertex 3 to vertex 2.Direct graph: In a directed graph, the two directions are counted as being distinct direted edges.
-In an directed graph, we write edges using parentheses to denote ordered pairs.
+Undirected graph: An undirected graph has edges with no direction.
+The edges of a graph are assumed to be unordered pairs of nodes.
+Sometimes we use an undirected graph to emphasize this point.
+In an undirected graph, we write edges using curly braces to denote unordered pairs.
+For example, an undirected edge {2,3} from vertex 2 to vertex 3 is the same thing as an undirected edge {3,2} from vertex 3 to vertex 2.Direct graph: A directed graph (digraph) has edges with a direction.
+In a directed graph, the two directions are counted as being distinct directed edges.
+In a directed graph, we write edges using parentheses to denote ordered pairs.
 For example, edge (2,3) is directed from 2 to 3, which is different than the directed edge (3,2) from 3 to 2.
 Directed graphs are drawn with arrowheads on the links, as shown below:

 In this class, the term "graph" will mean an undirected graph.
 To refer to a directed graph, we will always say "directed graph".